bashup/jqmd/README.md

 * `FILTER` *arg* -- add the given jq expression to the jq filter pipeline.
 The expression is automatically prefixed with `|` if any filter expressions have already been added to the pipeline.
 (This function is the programmatic equivalent of including a `jq` code block at the current point of execution.)

   Every `jq`-tagged code block or `FILTER` argument **must** contain a jq expression.
 Since jq expressions can begin with function definitions, this means that you can begin a filter with function definitions.
-This can be useful for redefining `jqmd_data` or other functions at various points within your filter pipeline, or to define functions that will only be used for one `RUN_JQ` pipeline.
+This can be useful for redefining `jqmd::data` or other functions at various points within your filter pipeline, or to define functions that will only be used for one `RUN_JQ` pipeline.

   Bear in mind, however, that because a filter block *must* contain a valid jq expression, you may need to terminate your filter with a `.` if it contains only functions.
 For example, this bit of `jq` code is a valid filter, because it ends with a `.`: